Home » Blog » Technology » Comparison » Difference Between NAS Vs SAN & Which is Right for Business

 3. High Availability

 High availability is another vital benefit of the difference between SAN and NAS.
-Storage Area Network (SAN) excels in offering high availability and also it minimizes downtime.
+Storage Area Network (SAN) excels in offering high availability and also minimizes downtime.

 SANs operate smoothly with failover capabilities even if a component fails.
 This increases the uptime and uninterrupted access to critical data.